reidstidolph-JNPR/mist-auto-fullstack/README.md

 1. CLI prompted user input of comma-separated list (default)
 2. A file in the script directory called `devices.txt`

 If a `devices.txt` file is found, the script will not prompt for user input, and attempt to read from file.
-It expects the file to contain a device MACs, one per line.
+It expects the file to contain a list of device MACs, one per line.
 Example:
 ```
 50c709979b5f
 c878670c4bce